-Trustees' report (continued)
+Trustees' report (continued) for the ended 31 March 2022

 STRUCTURE, GOVERNANCE AND MANAGEMENT (continued)

 Risk review

 The trustees have conducted their own risk review of the major risks to which the charity is exposed and systems have been established to mitigate those risks.
 These procedures are periodically reviewed to ensure that they still meet the needs of the charity.